audisto/data-downloader/README.md

-                          If missing the data will be send to the terminal (stdout) -no-details             If passed, details in API request is set to 0 else -no-resume              If passed, download starts again, else the download is resumed
+                          If missing the data will be send to the terminal (stdout) -no-details             If passed, details in API request is set to 0 else -no-resume              If passed, download starts again, else the download is resumed -filter=[FILTER]        If passed, all pages are filtered by given FILTER
 ```

 Start a new download or resume a download with all details: